This is a procedure to fill and/or close blood vessels. This prevents bleeding and rupture. It is an alternative to open surgery.

 Talk to your doctor about these risk factors.

-Discuss your medicines with your doctor.
-You may be asked to stop taking certain medicines, such as:
+Discuss your medications with your doctor.
+You may be asked to stop taking certain medications.

 Women should let their doctor know if they are pregnant or planning to become pregnant.